-The first four cases passed to Cricket Scotland have now been closed; these cases generated learnings and actions for Cricket Scotland but were not considered to require a Conduct In Sport Panel hearing or further sanctions.
+Thirty-three cases have now been passed to Cricket Scotland's Board.
+These cases have generated recommendations and learnings for the governing body to action, but none of the cases were considered to require a Conduct In Sport Panel hearing or further sanctions.

-Reports and recommendations on further cases will be handed over to the organisation in the coming weeks which will require examination.
-Some of these cases will require a hearing before the newly established Cricket Scotland Conduct In Sport Panel.
+Reports and recommendations on further cases have been handed over to the Cricket Scotland Board for examination.
+Some of these cases may require a hearing before the newly established Cricket Scotland Conduct In Sport Panel.